wp-plugins/categories-images/readme.txt

 2. when you click the upload button the wordpress upload box will popup, upload or select image then press use this image.

 == Changelog ==

 = 2.1 =
+* fix a bug, prevent a function from running execpt when editing a category or taxonomy to avoid affecting other wordpress edit pages in the wp-admin

+= 2.1 =
 * fix a bug in languages